-- 1) The mission statement is in writing and approved by the Board. - 2) The mission statement identifies the priority customer as the school centers. - 3) Employee input was used in the development of the mission statement. - 4) The mission statement is posted and shared with all employees of the department. - 5) Employees are familiar with the mission statement and understand the purpose of the department. - b.
+- b.
 The district has written procedures that provide for replacement and selection of equipment; purchase of supplies and materials; level of maintenance expectations and maintenance standards; maintenance and operations budget criteria; management of facilities; facilities standards; personnel staffing policies; and use of facilities and equipment. - c.
 Maintenance adheres to district procedures in carrying out duties and responsibilities. - d.
-Up-to-date maintenance department written operational procedures are available to personnel. - 1) Files and records of procedures and practices are maintained. - 2) Procedures are readily available for review. - 3) Training is provided to employees regarding work procedures, job safety, and quality of work. - 4) Procedures are updated on a regular schedule and employees are included in the process. - e.
+Up-to-date maintenance department written operational procedures are available to personnel. - 1) Files and records of procedures and practices are maintained. - 2) Procedures are readily available for review.

+- 3) Training is provided to employees regarding work procedures, job safety, and quality of work. - 4) Procedures are updated on a regular schedule and employees are included in the process. - e.
 The maintenance and operations department is administered in accordance with an organizational chart that has been approved by the School Board.

-C. The district accomplishes maintenance program goals and objectives through the use of qualified maintenance and operations personnel or contracting for services.
+Goal C: The district accomplishes maintenance program goals and objectives through the use of qualified maintenance and operations personnel or contracting for services.

-The maintenance and operations departments have adequate staff to meet their program goals and objectives.

-- a.
-The district has an appropriate staffing formula. - Staffing is sufficient to perform preventative maintenance, normal maintenance, and emergency maintenance. - 2) Staffing formulas provide for additional staff as new facilities are brought on line and as existing facilities become older and require more maintenance. - b.
+- 1. The maintenance and operations departments have adequate staff to meet their program goals and objectives. - a.
+The district has an appropriate staffing formula. - 1) Staffing is sufficient to perform preventative maintenance, normal maintenance, and emergency maintenance. - 2) Staffing formulas provide for additional staff as new facilities are brought on line and as existing facilities become older and require more maintenance. - b.
 Job vacancy notices adequately describe job responsibilities; job qualifications; educational/professional requirements; application and selection criteria; and salary ranges/work days/fringe benefits. - c.
 The selection process meets state and federal guidelines related to equal employment opportunities. - d.
-Personnel screening procedures contain methods to evaluate qualifications of prospective employees. - e.
+Personnel screening procedures contain methods to evaluate qualifications of prospective employees.

+Yes No N/A Explanation/Documentation CI ILITIES MAINTENANCE (Pages 36 - 45) e.
 Personnel procedures ensure that adequate personal and professional references are obtained.
-References are contacted. - f.
+References are contacted. f.
 Procedures are established for attracting qualified applicants based on district size, location, and needs.

-2. The maintenance and operations departments have a written job description for each position within the department.

-- a.
-Job descriptions have been developed that properly reflect the needs of the department. - b.
-Job descriptions are reviewed and updated periodically to address changing requirements and actual practices. - c.
-Staff participates in the writing and review of job descriptions. - d.
+2. The maintenance and operations departments have a written job description for each position within the department. a.
+Job descriptions have been developed that properly reflect the needs of the department. b.
+Job descriptions are reviewed and updated periodically to address changing requirements and actual practices. c.
+Staff participates in the writing and review of job descriptions. d.
 Job descriptions are readily available for staff to review.

-3. The district clearly communicates performance standards to maintenance and operations staff.

-- a.
-Work standards, quality levels, completion schedules, and other standards for job performance are established and based on appropriate industry standards. - b.
-Performance standards for commonly repeated tasks have been established by the district on the basis of internal evaluation and benchmarks of industry practice, and are used for assigning work and conducting performance appraisals. - c.
-Employees have the opportunity to review their performance appraisals and measurement according to established standards. - d.
+3. The district clearly communicates performance standards to maintenance and operations staff. a.
+Work standards, quality levels, completion schedules, and other standards for job performance are established and based on appropriate industry standards. b.
+Performance standards for commonly repeated tasks have been established by the district on the basis of internal evaluation and benchmarks of industry practice, and are used for assigning work and conducting performance appraisals. c.
+Employees have the opportunity to review their performance appraisals and measurement according to established standards. d.
 The district provides training where required, to assist employees in meeting work standards.

-4. The district provides appropriate supervision of maintenance and operations staff.

-- a.
-Evaluations are performed in accordance with board procedures. - b.
-Supervisor/employee ratios have been established and are based on appropriate industry standards. - c.
-Levels of authority and responsibility have been assigned to each position. - d.
+4. The district provides appropriate supervision of maintenance and operations staff. a.
+Evaluations are performed in accordance with board procedures. b.
+Supervisor/employee ratios have been established and are based on appropriate industry standards. c.
+Levels of authority and responsibility have been assigned to each position. d.
 A work order tracking system is used to increase management capability.

+FACILI